 What we do…

 As well as farming in hand approximately 7,000 acres growing Wheat, Barley, Oil Seed Rape and Field Beans, managing a shoot and woodland habitat, we also have a beef herd of Aberdeen Angus x South Devon and some Highland Cattle.
 The estate started to diversify into other rural and business ventures too.
-We built our brewery in 2004, the distillery in 2014, a smokehouse in 2014 and an oil press in 2015.
+We built our brewery in 2004, the distillery in 2014, an oil press in 2015 and our own butchery.

 The Oilseed Rape which is identified by its bright yellow flowers is harvested in July/August.
 The tiny black seed is then dried, processed and sent to our oil press.
 This press is so simple….just pressing the seeds until the oil runs out.
 As much as 45% of that black seed is oil.
 The residue as with the by-products from the brewery and distillery are fed to the cattle on the farm.